-Menopause counsellor and founder of Menopause Support Diane Danzebrink has written some handy guides, one to help you get the best out of your doctor’s appointment, one for men who want to understand more about the menopause and a third highlighting ten things your doctor SHOULD know about the menopause.
-For your convenience, they are presented here in both Word and PDF formats for easy downloading and printing.
+Menopause counsellor and founder of Menopause Support Diane Danzebrink has written some handy resources including a menopause symptom checker, several guides to help you get the best out of your doctor’s appointment, and guidance for men who want to understand more about the menopause .
+For your convenience, they are presented here in both Word or PDF formats for easy downloading and printing.

 Try our Menopause Symptom Checker

 If you think you may be suffering from symptoms of perimenopause, then try our simple symptom checker.
 Put a tick by any of the symptoms that apply to you, then print off and take with you to your doctor’s appointment.

 The NICE guidelines on menopause state blood hormone tests alone are not indicated to diagnose menopause in a woman over 45 years of age, experiencing menopause symptoms.